Working with Kingdom impact: Bringing God’s Presence Into Your Workplace

 As Christians, we have the opportunity to shine God’s goodness everywhere we go.
 Our sphere of influence includes our family, neighbours, friends, coworkers, clients, and the wider community around us.

-Many people demonstrate the goodness of God simply through the way they live – their integrity, their compassion, their work ethic, their kindness.
+Many people demonstrate the goodness of God simply through the way they live, their integrity, their compassion, their work ethic, and their kindness.

-Our behaviour, our speech, and the way we interact with the world forms a compelling argument for Jesus.
+Our behaviour, our speech, and the way we interact with the world can become a powerful witness for Christ.

-When others “taste” our life, they should taste something of Him.
+When others “taste” our lives, they should experience something of Him.

 Our Attitude Toward Work

-It’s easy to be loving, responsible, and gracious when it comes to the things we cherish – family, friends, church, and home.
+It’s often easy to be loving, responsible, and gracious in the areas of life we cherish most, our family, friends, church, and home.

-• Are we a blessing to our colleagues, clients, and workplace…
+Are we a blessing to our colleagues, clients, and workplace, or do we become a storm cloud that others try to avoid?

-Our attitude at work can reveal more about the Kingdom than any sermon we preach.
+Our attitude at work can reveal more about the Kingdom of God than any sermon we preach.

-This means our true Boss is Christ.
-Our work, paid or unpaid, is worship.
+This reminds us that our true Boss is Christ.
+Whether our work is paid or unpaid, it can become an act of worship.

 If You Run a Business

-If you own a business, your leadership has enormous Kingdom impact.
+If you own a business, your leadership carries enormous Kingdom impact.

 Ask yourself: